ilkayBedrock/iinitt/README.md

 # iinitt
 ilkay(s/own) init
+a suckless init - without runlevels, and with only one configuration file

+# dependencies
-a suckless init - without runlevels, and with only one configuration file !! you need eudev (https://github.com/ilkayBedrock/eudev-iinitt) and your own hardware modules, the init does not have any modprobing protocols/services, see https://iinitt.nekoweb.org; p2.1. systemd-tools also in dependencies. set your hostname either, i did not coded a hostname changer. first generate a machine id before using this init. dbus requires one.
-ELogind (https://github.com/ilkayBedrock/elogind-iinitt) is also a need for TTYs (the system will boot up but it will gonna use /dev/console, not a good option) and/or DE/WM sessions. !! also installing systemd (still set your init to /sbin/iinitt or create a symlink which when /sbin/init called, make call of iinitt) is a great idea if you are using dracut.
+you need eudev (https://github.com/ilkayBedrock/eudev-iinitt) and your own hardware modules, the init does not have any modprobing protocols/services, see https://iinitt.nekoweb.org; p2.1. systemd-tools also in dependencies. set your hostname either, i did not coded a hostname changer. first generate a machine id before using this init. dbus requires one.
+ELogind (https://github.com/ilkayBedrock/elogind-iinitt) is also a need for TTYs (the system will boot up but it will gonna use /dev/console, not a good option) and/or DE/WM sessions. also installing systemd (still set your init to /sbin/iinitt or create a symlink which when /sbin/init called, make call of iinitt) is a great idea if you are using dracut.

 # installation
 !!!! i did learnt how to write makefiles